Is tree planting really the best way of fighting climate change?

 But as for how effective it is, the numbers tell a different story.

-According to the UK’s Royal Society, it takes new forests at least 10 years to reach their maximum sequestration rate – the point at which they can absorb the most amount of carbon from the atmosphere every year.
+According to the UK’s Royal Society, it takes planted trees at least 10 years to reach their maximum carbon sequestration rate – the point at which they can absorb the most tonnes of carbon from the atmosphere every year.
 They’ll keep doing that until the trees mature, which, depending on the species, will happen after around 20 to 100 years.

 Reforesting up to 800 million hectares worldwide could remove up to 300 billion tonnes over 25 years.
-Or, according to another similar report, reforesting 900 million hectares worldwide could remove around 200 billion tonnes – if the forests mature to a similar state as ecosystems in protected areas.
+Or, according to another similar report, reforesting 900 million hectares worldwide could remove around 200 billion tonnes – if the planted areas mature to a similar state as protected ecosystems.

 Both of those are in the same ballpark.
 And yes, those are big numbers.
-But there are a few things to note here.
+But there are a few things to note.

-First, this requires newly planted forests to grow into a mature ecosystem.
-That takes time – decades at least – and will only happen if they are cared for immediately after planting, and then allowed to mature naturally.
+First, this requires newly planted trees to grow into a mature forest.
+That takes time – decades at least.
+And it will only happen if they are cared for immediately after planting, and then allowed to mature naturally.

 That often doesn’t happen.
-Many tree planting projects don’t plan for anything after planting, including after-planting care – so many trees may not survive.
+Many tree planting projects don’t plan for any sort of care after planting – so many trees may not survive.
 Some countries are planting trees with the intention of harvesting and replanting them later.

 Second, a new tree will take at least ten years, and probably more, to really start making a difference to the climate.
 Which is understandable – young trees are pretty small.

 Large trees, pardon the pun, don’t grow on trees.
 They need decades, sometimes even centuries, before they reach maturity.
 And they store half of all the carbon in the rainforest.
-If we lose them, they take hundreds of years to come back.
+If we lose them, they take hundreds of years to come back, if they ever do.

 Which means that it’s even more important to protect what we have.
 As they say, prevention is better than the cure.